ComputeSoftware/datomic-client-memdb/README.md

 ### Caveats

-Datomic Cloud's query supports a subset of the functionality of Datomic On-Prem.
-Notably, Datomic Cloud query does not support the Find Spec for collections or scalars.
-Because this API wraps the Datomic Peer, it will return results for queries with a collection or scalar Find Spec.

-Datomic Cloud also support transaction functions through Datomic Ions.
+Datomic Cloud supports transaction functions through Datomic Ions.
 This library does not have support for Ions.

 ### Cleanup